-All children applying to the academy, including children with statements of Special Educational Needs and looked after children, will be required to take the GL Assessment, CATS3 Level C test.
+All children applying to the academy, including children with statements of Special Educational Needs and looked after children, will be required to take the Cognitive Ability Tests (CAT4 Level C) designed by GL Assessments.
 Children who do not sit the test will be considered after those who sit the test.

 Applicants will be placed in one of four bands, based on their performance in the test.
-Approximately the same number of children will be admitted in each of the four bands so that each band represents 25% of the applicants.
-Children with statements of SEN and looked after children are placed in a band.
+An equal number of children will be assigned to each band (where possible) based on the range of ability of the applicants.
+Each band represents approximately 25% of the applicants.
+Children with EHCP identifying SEND and looked after children are included in the appropriate band.
 If they are unable to take the test, their band allocation will be based on their primary school teacher assessments.
 The academy will consider all applicants for places.
 Where fewer than 180 applications are received, the academy will offer places to all those who have applied.

-After the admission of pupils with statements of SEN where The City Academy, Hackney is named and the number of applications for admission is greater than the published capacity, applications will be considered within each band against the following criteria:
+After the admission of pupils with EHCP identifying SEND where The City Academy, Hackney is named and the number of applications for admission is greater than the published capacity, applications will be considered within each band against the following criteria:

-4. Up to nine students resident in the City of London (if more than nine students apply, selection within fair bands to be determined by drawing lots)
+d) Up to a maximum of nine children (across all bands) resident in the City of London (if more than nine students apply, selection within fair bands to be determined by drawing lots).

-If you wish to appeal, please download an Appeal Form here or call 020 8525 5440 and a form will be sent to you.
+If you wish to appeal, please download an Appeal Form HERE or tel 020 8525 5440 and a form will be sent to you.
 You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
 Your appeal form will not be accepted unless you state the grounds for your appeal.
 You may appeal for more than one school.
-The appeal form can be downloaded here.

 |Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel||At least 10 school days before the hearing|